 Guy Robertson is the founding director of Positive Ageing Associates.
 Projects include: personal development, the Be Age Proud campaign, positive aging & resilience training.

 In this video, he discusses age-friendly cities of the future that address loneliness.
 Isolation affects 10-15% of older people.
 These people are suffering from severe loneliness that negatively affects their health.

 The Royal Society of Public Health (RSPH, n.d.) issued a report titled, That age old question, to examine attitudes about aging.
 Here’s what they found:

 Millennials are the most ageist.
 People from black ethnic groups are a lot more positive about aging.
 The public is most ageist about memory, physical appearance, and participation in activities.

 Adapting programs to meet the needs of older people is a priority in many communities.
-For example, One Dance UK received funding in 2017 to begin a Dance Activator program.
-The purpose is to engage older adults in physical activity that’s fun and social.

 Positive Aging in Australia and NZ